zalenix/portaldocs/portal-sdk/templates/top-extensions-sideloading.md

 ### Query strings

-The difference between sideloading and testing in production is the endpoint from which the extension is loaded.
+The main difference between sideloading and testing in production is the endpoint from which the extension is loaded.
 The sideloaded extension's code is located on the endpoint that represents the local host, or the developer's computer.
 The endpoint used for testing in production represents the computer that is being used for testing, and it is not likely that the production testing endpoint is the local host.

 The following query string can be used to load an extension by using the address bar.